fengyiqi/boiles/README.md

 - torch = 1.10.1
 - Python >= 3.8

-Other higher versions may work but have not been tested.
+Other higher versions may work but have not been tested yet.

 ## Reading Materials